-(6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sulfur dioxide in accordance with the Acid Rain Program.
-No provision of the Acid Rain Program, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8. and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.
+- (6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sulfur dioxide in accordance with the Acid Rain Program.
+No provision of the Acid Rain Program, the Acid Rain permit application, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit. such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.

-Nitrogen Oxides Requirements.
-The cwners and operators of the source and each Acid Rain unit at the source shall comply with the applicable Acid Rain emissions limitation for nitrogen oxides.
+Nitrocen Oxides Requirements.
+The owners and operators of the source and each Acid Rain unit at the source shall comply with the applicable Acid Rain emissions limitation for nitrogen oxides.